CASE STUDY: Cuba Leads Organic Agriculture Worldwide

 A typical inner-city organic garden in the heart of Havana, Cuba.
 Thousands of plots like this feed a population that used to be highly dependent on Soviet inputs in the past.

 Like many modern countries in the western world, Cuba built its farm sector on mass monoculture that happened with liberal doses of fertilizers, pesticides and machinery.
 In fact, during the Communist era, the Soviet Union considered Cuba to be nothing more than its own private sugar plantation.
-The vast majority of the farmland on the island was devoted to the most intensive forms of sugar cane production with massive inputs of fertilizer and the most primitive forms of pesticides and herbicides.
+The vast majority of the farmland on the island was devoted to the most intensive forms of sugar cane production with massive inputs of fertilizer and the most primitive forms of dangerous pesticides and herbicides.
 All this changed in 1989.

 Raised beds like this are now common in Havana’s urban farms.
 They make it easier to work on the crops and raised beds help improve drainage.